 Click on the Test Connection button provided below to check whether the connection is successful or not.

-Once we finish configuring it, the OLE DB connection manager’s name will display in the Data connection pane.
+Once configured, the OLE DB connection manager’s name will be displayed in the Data connection pane.
 So select the created connection manager and click ok.

 We successfully created the Project level SSIS Connection Manager.